tomgenoni/jels/README.md

 Download and include `jels-v.01.js` in your project.

-On your page target any number of element -- this can be a class, ID, or any other valid selector -- like this:
+On your page target any number of elements -- this can be a class, ID, or any other valid selector -- like this:

     $(".foo").jels("300, 400, 500");
     $("#cat").jels("200, 550");